 MCP vs Plain Function Calling#

 This is where people overthink it.
-Function calling and MCP are not competing approaches — they operate at different layers.
+Function calling and MCP are not competing approaches.
+They operate at different layers.

 Function calling is a model-level capability.
 The model receives a JSON Schema list of functions, decides which to call, generates a structured call object, and your application handles execution.
 It is tightly coupled to your application code.
 The tool list is defined and managed inside your app.